Top 5 Client Record Retention Questions

-By Joseph F. Scutellaro, CPA, NJSCPA Professional Conduct Committee –
+By Joseph F. Scutellaro, CPA, CohnReznick LLP –

-CPAs' retention of client records has long been a hot topic for the New Jersey Society of CPAs Professional Conduct Committee and an area of confusion for CPAs.
-The question our committee hears most often is
+Retention of client records has long been a hot topic for NJCPA members and an area of confusion for all CPAs.
+The questions most often asked are as follows:

 - The client’s tax return